 * Restarting Libyan oilfields put brake on rally

-NEW YORK, Jan 22 (Reuters) - Oil rose on Monday as the dollar weakened, prompting investors to turn to dollar-based commodities, and to shrug off concerns that a rally that had sent prices to their highest since December 2014 had run out of steam.
+LONDON, Jan 22 (Reuters) - Oil slipped on Monday under pressure from rising Libyan output and concerns that a rally that had sent prices to their highest since December 2014 had run out of steam.